+6.4 Unfunded The purpose of this table is to collect information on the unfunded Innovation Costs costs for NIA, NIC and SIF expenditure, which can be included in totex.
+Non-Price Control Cos ts 7.1 Non-Activity Based The purpose of this table to record costs which are not included in Costs calculating SOIAR t and are not captured elsewhere in the ESO RRP.
+7.2 Directly The purpose of this table is to collect information relating to each Remunerated Services category of DRS as set out in Special Condition 2.9 (Services (DRS) treated as Directly Remunerated Services).
 7.3 Network Innovation The purpose of this table is to report the ESO's expenditure under Allowance (NIA) the RIIO-2 Network Innovation Allowance (NIA).
-The NIA is a set Expenditure allowance that the ESO can use to spend on innovation projects which comply with the RIIO-2 NIA Governance Document.
+The NIA is a set Expenditure allowance that the ESO can use to spend on innovation projects ZAPONAICATO which comply with the RIIO-2 NIA Governance Document.
 7.4 RIIO-1 Carry-over The purpose of this table is to report the ESO's expenditure under Network Innovation the carryover of the RIIO-1 NIA (CNIA).
-The CNIA allows the ESO Allowance (CNIA) to spend and recover any remaining unspent funds from the Expenditure 2020-21 RIIO-1 NIA, providing that projects were started before 31 March 2021 and comply with the RIIO-1 NIA Governance Document.
+The CNIA allows the ESO Allowance (CNIA) to spend and recover any remaining unspent funds from the Expenditure 2020-21 RIIO-1 NIA, providing that projects were started before Experialitare 31 March 2021 and comply with the RIIO-1 NIA Governance Document.
 The table only includes reporting for 2021-22 because this is the only year that CNIA can be recovered.
-7.5 Network Innovation The purpose of this table is to report funding for NIC projects that Competition (NIC) the ESO received funding for in RIIO-1 and remain in-flight during Expenditure the RIIO-2 price control.
-Additionally, the table also seeks to capture other categories of NIC funding that will be relevant if the ESO has to return any funds on these projects.
+7.5 Network Innovation The purpose of this table is to report funding for NIC projects that Competition (NIC) the ESO received funding for in RIIO-1 and remain in-flight during ' ' ' , Expenditure the RIIO-2 price control.
+Additionally, the table also seeks to capture other categories of NIC funding that will be relevant if the 7.6.66 ESO has to return any funds on these projects.
 7.6 Strategic The purpose of this table is to report funding for SIF projects that Innovation Fund (SIF) the ESO will receive funding for in RIIO-2.
 Additionally, the table Expenditure also seeks to capture other categories of SIF funding that will be relevant if the ESO has to return any funds on these projects.
 Additional Data 8.1 System Operator The purpose of this table is to collect data relating to the NGESO (SO) Electricity Market EMR delivery function.
 It will be used by Ofgem to understand the Reform (EMR) Data amount of data NGESO is processing relating to EMR and how effective it is performing the role.

-4. Instructions for completing the C+O RRP worksheets
+4. Instructions for completing the ESO RRP worksheets

-The purpose of this section is to inform the completion of the C+O RRP worksheets.
+The purpose of this section is to inform the completion of the ESO RRP worksheets.